 For anyone with food allergies or food sensitivities, dining at any restaurant can be a nightmare, but not at Disney properties!!
 In fact, Disney takes allergies so seriously that it is a major factor as to why I keep going back to a Disney property year after year.
 I have been to Disneyland and Walt Disney World multiple times along with Disneyland Paris and more Disney properties are on my bucket list!

 BUT, at Disney, people with food allergies get the VIP treatment.
 Almost all Disney restaurants offer an allergy-friendly menu.
 I say “almost all”, because some restaurants are just not equipped to accommodate people with allergies.
-For instance, I cannot have fish and chips in England at Epcot, because they don’t have a separate fryer for gluten-free food and do not have gluten free batter.
+For instance, I cannot have fish and chips in England at Epcot.
+They don’t have a separate fryer for gluten-free food and do not have gluten free batter.

 Be prepared to wait for your food a little longer.
 I have waited as much as an extra 15 minutes at some Quick Service locations, but it is worth it.
 Out of the last 10 trips to Walt Disney World with Celiac disease, I have not been sick once.
 I, certainly, would not want anyone having to take time out of their long-awaited Disney vacation by having to go to the emergency room!